“Through the daily actions of engaged students,

 Susan Varlamoff, director of the Office of Environmental Sciences, is also being honored with an outstanding faculty / staff award.
 Within the office, Varlamoff works to coordinate research, extension and teaching programs addressing environmental issues within the College of Agricultural and Environmental Sciences.
 Varlamoff has promoted water conservation, local foods and renewable energy on campus, and also helped create the Georgia Initiative for Climate and Society.
 As stated by her nominator, "Susan Varlamoff is a pillar in the sustainability movement on campus and throughout the state of Georgia.
 From her efforts to promote water conservation, local foods and renewable energy to envisioning a socially-responsible organic farm in the heart of Atlanta and buoying the UGA Climate and Society Initiative, Susan’s work remains characterized by an impeccable grace and style.”

-Sheena Zhang, a UGA Honors Student majoring in Ecology and Biology with an emphasis on sustainable design, and president of Students for Environmental Action, is the winner of the Sustainable UGA Outstanding Student award.
+UGA Honors Student majoring in Ecology and Biology with an emphasis on sustainable design, and president of Students for Environmental Action.
 From developing feasible recommendations for renewable energy and alternative transportation at UGA to spearheading Earth Week 2011 events on campus, Sheena is already a proven leader toward a more sustainable future.
 One nominator referred to Sheena as “a shining example of why we should be hopeful for the future.”

-Dr. Laurie Fowler, Assistant Dean in the Odum School of Ecology, is the winner of the Sustainable UGA Award for Outstanding Faculty Member.
+Assistant Dean in the Odum School of Ecology.
 From developing a multi-disciplined environmental practicum course that has been lauded by multiple state-level agencies for its effectiveness in ecological preservation to initiating the Odum School of Ecology Sustainability Committee and spearheading sustainable living practices among students, faculty and staff in her department, one nominator stated, “Laurie is sustainability at its best!”

-Jason Perry, a research engineer in UGA’s Engineering Outreach Services in the College of Agricultural and Environmental Sciences, is this year’s winner of the Sustainable UGA Outstanding Staff Member Award.
-Mr. Perry is acknowledged specifically for his efforts to conserve energy and save the University money through targeted education and research in campus buildings, as well as his tireless efforts to provide bicycles to underserved members of our community through the BikeAthens Bike Recycling Program.
+Research engineer in UGA’s Engineering Outreach Services in the College of Agricultural and Environmental Sciences.
+Dr. Perry is acknowledged specifically for his efforts to conserve energy and save the University money through targeted education and research in campus buildings, as well as his tireless efforts to provide bicycles to underserved members of our community through the BikeAthens Bike Recycling Program.
 In addition, one nominator stated, “He’s also just a heckuva nice guy.”